CAPTCHA and Challenge action behavior - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 In either case, after the client responds successfully and the script updates the token, the script resubmits the original web request using the updated token.

 You can configure how AWS WAF handles tokens.
-For information, see AWS WAF web request tokens.
+For information, see Token use in AWS WAF intelligent threat mitigation.